-

 to the Corner of the Cats

-In his latest book, From Sleepy Lagoon to the Corner of the Cats, Steve Sporleder recounts the saga of four generations of la familia Reyes in powerful, moving terms.
 Through his consummate storytelling and details of setting and place, we are transported to 1917 when newlyweds Ramon and Monica Reyes flee the Mexican Revolution in search of the “American Dream.”
 In a defining moment in the 1940s, Miguel “Mickey” Reyes, their teenage son, makes a life-altering decision late one night in the outskirts of the barrios of Los Angeles that forever shapes this family’s destiny—a tragedy that propels the Reyes away from Sleepy Lagoon and north to the quiet and lush town of Los Gatos.

 Sporleder writes with a tenderness coupled with ferocity we always hope to encounter in contemporary fiction, but regrettably, rarely do.
-In this generational saga history comes alive, history we are compelled to internalize and cultivate in the deepest recesses of our hearts and minds.
+In this generational saga history comes alive, history we are compelled to internalize and cultivate in the deepest recesses of our hearts and minds. — Calder Lowe, Executive Editor of Dragonfly Press

 358 pages, 5.5" x 8.5"